 How long have you been registered and what specific training do you have in this procedure?

 Registration date and overall nursing experience matter.
 Under the September 2025 AHPRA guidelines, registered nurses must now have at least 12 months of full time clinical experience before expanding into cosmetic procedures.
 The specific training relevant to the procedure you are considering is also a fair question.
-A practitioner with substantive clinical experience and documented ongoing education in aesthetic medicine is in a different position to one who has recently added cosmetic injectables to their practice.
+A practitioner with substantive clinical experience and documented ongoing education in aesthetic medicine is in a different position to one who has recently added aesthetic treatments to their practice.
 For context on what the new training requirements mean, see our overview of the new AHPRA guidelines for 2025.

 Questions About the Consultation